-- Plan in-water works, undertakings and activities to respect timing windows to protect fish and fish habitat.
+- Plan in-water works, undertakings and activities to respect fish protection timing windows.

 3.2 Protection of the riparian zone

-- Use existing trails, roads, access points or cut lines wherever possible.
+- Use existing trails, roads, access points or cut lines.

-- Use methods to prevent substrate compaction (e.g., swamp mats, pads).
+- Use methods to prevent soil compaction (e.g., swamp mats, pads).

-- Limit grubbing on watercourse banks to the area required for the footprint of the works, undertakings and activities.
+- Limit vegetation removal, pruning and grubbing to the area required for accessing the site of the works, undertakings and activities.